CrossRef/rest-api-doc/rest_api_koans.md

     http://api.crossref.org/licenses?filter=issn:2090-8091

-## What licenses does a reasearcher with a particular ORCID publish under
+## What licenses does a researcher with a particular ORCID publish under

     http://api.crossref.org/licenses?filter=orcid:0000-0003-1340-5202